 Novig is a US sports prediction and peer-to-peer trading platform that started life as a commission-free social sportsbook and, as of early 2026, is transitioning into a CFTC-regulated exchange.
 The company is backed by Pantera Capital, Lux Capital, and Susquehanna, and closed a $75 million Series B in March 2026 earmarked specifically for its CFTC Designated Contract Market application.
 The regulatory story is the single most important thing about this platform right now, and it is moving fast.

 Novig was founded in 2021 by Jacob Fortinsky and Kelechi Ukah.
-The pitch from day one was peer-to-peer sports trading without a house — users post and take the other side of each other's wagers, and Novig takes zero vig (hence the name "no vig").
+The pitch from day one was peer-to-peer sports trading without a house — players post and take the other side of each other's wagers, and Novig takes zero vig (hence the name "no vig").
 Until 2025 it operated under a dual-currency sweepstakes model (play coins plus a redeemable promotional currency), which let it launch in 42 states without state-by-state sports betting licenses.
 That model has come under sustained legal pressure.

 NFL, NBA, MLB, NHL, NCAAF, NCAAB, UFC, soccer, tennis, golf.
 Moneyline, spread, totals, player props, and parlays are all supported.
 Because pricing is peer-to-peer, lines reflect actual user supply and demand rather than a book-set number, which sometimes produces better prices and sometimes produces thin liquidity on niche markets.